weijiedu/MindTrack/README.md

 - **Context-Aware**: Quotes are generated based on your specific mood and journal content
 - **Manual Refresh**: Generate new quotes anytime with the "New Quote" button
 - **Persistent Storage**: Quotes are saved locally and persist between sessions
+- **AI Sentiment Analysis**: Automatically analyzes journal text and suggests mood if not selected
+- **Smart Mood Detection**: Uses advanced NLP to understand emotional tone and context

 ## 🛠️ Technology Stack